MuslimMunir/angular-material-colors/README.md

-# Angular Material background anf foreground colors
+# Angular Material background and foreground colors
 ### Introduction
 This modules help to set theme colors on div , content background and foreground colors